 6. Video Marketing

-2020 is the year we say a big goodbye to traditional marketing and welcome video marketing in its place.
-YouTube, Instagram and Facebook are all huge when it comes to video advertising, and a good majority of internet users watch video content on a daily basis.
-According to Search Engine Journal, over 60% of consumers reported that video is the only type of content that is truly engaging for them, and that they consume it on a regular basis.
+2020 was the year we said a big goodbye to traditional marketing and welcomed video marketing in its place.
+YouTube, Instagram, and Facebook are all huge when it comes to video advertising, as a good majority of internet users watch video content daily.

-Once again, this goes back to authenticity, which – as you may have guessed - is probably one of the main digital marketing themes in 2020.
-In terms of video marketing that possesses an authentic vibe, there is a variety of options available out there, with some of the main ones being live streaming, video podcasts, vlogging, IGTV and vertical videos and more.
+Once again, video marketing goes back to authenticity and trustworthiness, which – as you may have guessed – are probably one of the leading digital marketing trends this year and beyond.
+In terms of video marketing that possesses an authentic vibe, there are various options available out there, with some of the main ones being live streaming, video podcasts, vlogging, IGTV, vertical videos, and more.

 7. Artificial Intelligence

-Our list has come to an end, with the last trend being artificial intelligence for marketing.
-Not only is AI taking over many basic jobs, but it is estimated to be at the center of the global business market soon enough.
+Our list of successful digital marketing trends is about to end.
+The last trend pinpoints artificial intelligence for marketing.
+AI takes over many basic jobs, but experts predict it to be at the center of global business marketing soon.

-There are a variety of benefits to AI; it gives companies a competitive advantage, allows them to enter into new markets and reduces costs (to name a few).
-Examples of applications of artificial intelligence in marketing include AI generated content, programmatic advertising, chatbots and AI marketing analysis, to name a few.
-Companies can now use predictive analytics based on consumer data to predict a customer’s purchasing decision process and supply them with the most relevant information to make things easier and more effective.
+Examples of artificial intelligence applications in marketing include AI-generated content, programmatic advertising, chatbots, and AI marketing analysis, to name a few.
+Companies can now use predictive analytics based on consumer data to forecast the customers' purchasing decision process and supply them with the most relevant information to make things easier and more effective.

-Overall, artificial intelligence is predicted to be a revolutionary marketing tool in the upcoming years, and we can see proof of it already, as AI is being incorporated into everyday marketing practices.
-A good start is to incorporate chatbots into your customer support system, and move from there.
-For more information on AI in marketing, check out our article “What artificial intelligence can do for marketing”.
+Overall, artificial intelligence seems to be a revolutionary marketing tool in the upcoming years.
+We can see proof of it already, as AI is present in everyday marketing practices.
+A good start is to incorporate chatbots into your customer support system and move from there.
+For more information on AI in marketing, check out our article, "What artificial intelligence can do for marketing."

-We live in an era where digital marketing slowly replaces traditional marketing and many things are possible.
-And you can be more creative than ever with your advertising.
-Keeping these 7 trends in mind, revisit your digital marketing campaign and see what can be added or tweaked.
+We live in an era where digital marketing slowly replaces traditional marketing, and many things are possible.
+You can be more creative than ever with your advertising.
+Keeping these ten trends in mind, revisit your digital marketing strategy and see what you can add or tweak.
 You may have noticed that one of the key themes was authenticity, which is rapidly replacing blunt, pushy marketing as we speak.

-Remember to stay authentic, make the most out of modern technology and really engage your current and future customers to build that level of customer loyalty and trust.
+Remember to stay authentic, make the most out of modern technology, and engage your current and future consumers to build customer loyalty and trust.
 Don't be afraid to stray from your usual digital marketing plan and do something different this year.
-We hope our post inspired you to start the year off with big entrepreneurial dreams.
-Keep up with our blog for more cool tips and trends.
+We hope our post inspired you to continue your big entrepreneurial dreams!